hicfool/LoTrix/README.md

-# Lotrix - Lofi Matrix Effect
+# Lotrix - Lofi Matrix

 Decided to make this fun little thing just to learn a bit of C and Raylib.